Create Business Cards

 What you put on your business card is the most important aspect of its creation.
 You need to include essential contact information, but providing other relevant details is also a good idea.
 A good business card shows what you do and why customers should choose your company.
 Remember that you have a limited amount of space to work with, so choose the information and design carefully to avoid a cluttered look.

-- 1Contact information.Your name, job title, email address, company website and telephone number are the essentials, but you might also wish to include the company's physical address if there's enough space to fit it.
-You can also include social media information, but don't clutter up the card.Advertisement
+- 1Your name, job title, email address, company website and telephone number are the essentials, but you might also wish to include the company's physical address if there's enough space to fit it.
+You can also include social media information, but don't clutter up the card.Contact information.Advertisement

 Basic Design Elements of Business Cards